monk-io/docs/docs/key-concepts.md

 _Monk Hub_ ([monkhub.io](https://monkhub.io)) is the place to find pre-built Monk Templates.

-Templates on the Hub can be either Components, such as popular databases and services, or compositions thereof, defining things like entire data pipelines that can be just taken off the shelf and run.
+Templates on the Hub can be either Components, such as popular databases and services, or compositions thereof, defining things like entire data pipelines that can be run off the shelf.

-Furthermore, thanks to MonkScript, each template can be composed from other templates, and the resulting template can be published to the Hub for others to use.
+Furthermore, thanks to MonkScript, each template can be composed from other templates.
+The resulting template can be published to the Hub for others to use.

 !!! note